Interact and Impact

 Animal Training I

-A theoretical, psychology based lecture series on behavioral principles and procedures used in animal training.
+A theoretical, psychology based course on a series of lectures on behavioral principles and procedures used in animal training.

 Animal Training II

-Students (who have already taken Animal Training I) will learn advanced behavioral principles involved in behavioral management (schedules of reinforcement, differential reinforcement, shaping, capturing, fading, and more).
+Students (who have already taken Animal Training I course) will learn advanced behavioral principles involved in behavioral management (schedules of reinforcement, differential reinforcement, shaping, capturing, fading, and more).

 Conservation and Policy